 Do Koreans use calligraphy?

-Yes, Koreans view calligraphy as a highly regarded form of art and highly technical art of writing which is part of the Korean tradition.
-Moreover, in Asian cultures, creating calligraphy is seen as an act of discipline, as something one does to train their mind, and is much more than just a technical exercise.
+Yes, Koreans view calligraphy as a highly regarded form of art and a highly technical art of writing which is part of the Korean tradition.
+Moreover, in Asian cultures, creating this exquisite art form is seen as an act of discipline, as something one does to train their mind, and is much more than just a technical exercise.

 Therefore, giving someone a piece of calligraphy created by someone as a gift is seen as a respectable act.
 In fact, it can be seen as the gift-giving person regarding and loving the person they are giving the gift to highly.

 What is Korean calligraphy used for?

 Western calligraphy focuses on writing down the letters clearly and places high regard on their aesthetic beauty.
 On the other hand, calligraphy in South Korea and other Asian countries isn’t.
 Here is what calligraphy is for in Korea.

 Korean Calligraphy can express the artist’s emotions